| AUTISM IN BOOKS, TV &

 but Friedman has confirmed that this term is meant to be analogous

+to autism.
 Darryl McAllister from A Wizard Alone,

 part of Diane Duane's Young Wizards series.
 His autism gives him